-I had gone to Huéscar for market day and I thought I might as well look for my favorite Spanish newspaper, El Pais.
-It might find it at the tobacco shop, I was told.
+I had gone to Huéscar for market day, thinking I might as well look for my favorite Spanish newspaper, El Pais.
+It would find it at the tobacco shop, I was told.

 As I entered the store, just around the corner from the cathedral of Santa María la Mayor, the old owner, in a plaid shirt with a few buttons too many unbuttoned, didn’t bother to look up from his own newspaper.
 But the cigar which he held between his lips, early in the morning, gave me another idea.